h5bp/Front-end-Developer-Interview-Questions/README.md

 * What existing CSS frameworks have you used locally, or in production?
 (Bootstrap, PureCSS, Foundation etc.)
   * If so, which ones?
 If you could, how would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
-  * If so, what do you think of them from a performance standpoint?
 * How is responsive design different from adaptive design?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?